erickmarllon10/SqlAlchemy-AuthUsers/Readme.md

 ## SqlAlchemy to insert into the PostgreSQL database

-###### This is the task1 fo class 7 of 4Linux Python Fundamentals Course using SqlAlchemy to insert into the PostgreSQL database
+###### This is the task1 for class 7 of 4Linux Python Fundamentals Course using SqlAlchemy to insert into the PostgreSQL database

 ### It was developed using below:
 - **Language**: _Python 2.7_